 The Benefits of the Army vs. Marines

-The Benefits of the Army Vs. Marines.
-The US Army and US Marine Corps both have their advantages and disadvantages.
-Both organizations...
+The U.S. Army and U.S. Marine Corps both have their advantages and disadvantages.
+Both organizations require very rigorous training and a career...

 Reasons for Getting Out of Marine Boot Camp

-Reasons for Getting Out of Marine Boot Camp.
 The military life is just not meant for everyone.
-Of course, the worst time...
+Of course, the worst time to realize this is after you have reported...